 Replace the spring

-Shocks and struts are different types of suspension systems.
+Shocks and struts are different types of car suspension systems.
 But a primary purpose served by both absorbers is to encounter the spring motion.
 The spring takes the initial force from the bump, and the dampers absorb this motion to control the vehicle.
 Further, the springs allow for an expanded range of movement.

 Since coil springs are placed near the wheels and closer to the road, they are prone to corrosion and damage.
 And even though the springs are coated, the covering may break down, and the rust causes cracks or breakage.

 Whether a car has an air suspension auto or a traditional suspension system, replacing a broken spring is the only method to repair it.
 This may seem like a straightforward task.
-However, most springs are compressed, and it can be dangerous to remove them without proper experience or tools.
+However, most springs are compressed, and it can be dangerous to remove them without proper experience or suspension technology.
 Some experts even suggest installing new shocks along with the spring.

 Replace ball joints